MFA Program in Creative Writing

 4) The Area of Concentration should be broken out separately and titled.
+The title should indicate the area of literary study and the focus or topic.
 The rest of the books can be presented as one list (not broken into subgroups).
 For each of these lists, the simplest organization is chronological (by date of first publication, not date of the edition you are using), but alphabetical by author’s last name is also acceptable.
+Do not list books twice.

 5) The program does not require annotation or full bibliographic citation.
 You will be able to bring the list with some notes on it to the defense, to refer to.
 Again, this is not an exam, but a way to prepare to have a cogent and interesting discussion.

 6) After your Thesis Director has reviewed and approved your list, you should submit it to the Graduate Advisor, cc'ing your Thesis Director.
 Due date will be on the list of deadlines for your defense semester.
 The Graduate Advisor will review the list to check that it complies with the rules and may ask for some changes in consultation with the director.
 The goal here is to make sure that all defenses are equal and that all of our graduates are equally prepared as they leave the program.
-Once the Graduate Advisor approves your list, it’s in final form.
+Once the Graduate Advisor approves your list, it’s in its final form and becomes the list you’ll be turning over to your committee along with the defense draft.

 7) At the time when copies of the defense draft of the thesis are turned in to the committee (currently two weeks into the defense semester), the list must accompany it, with one copy to each committee member.

 8) At the defense, the committee will asks questions about the thesis and the reading list.
 The student will discuss the reading and how it forms a background or context for your work, ways in which writing the thesis and your study of literature would go into possible future teaching, as well as the writing of the work itself, personal aesthetic principles, and plans for further revision of the thesis.